-Action Code Title Description Assigned To Due Date Latest Note Performanc e Status A2/04 Demo nstrating strong comm Statement of business ethics al values Complete d A sustainability procurement Code of Practice was Progressing well communicates commitment to ethical values to external suppliers of Procurement approved by the Councils' in January 2021 commitments to responsible procurement and social value.
-(Green) The Councils Contract Procedure Rules were reviewed and updated as part of the Constitutional update in October 2022 A3/02 Respe ecting the rule of law Creating conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Head of Ongoing The CFO is now a member of the Corporate Leadership Team (CLT).
+Action Code Title Description Assigned To Due Date Latest Note Performanc e Status A2/04 Demo nstrating strong comm itment to ethic al values Statement of business ethics communicates commitment to ethical values to external suppliers Monitoring Office/ Head of Procurement Complete d A sustainability procurement Code of Practice was approved by the Councils' in January 2021 commitments to responsible procurement and social value.
+The Councils Contract Procedure Rules were reviewed and updated as part of the Constitutional update in October 2022 Progressing well (Green) A3/02 Respe ecting the rule of law Creating conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Head of Ongoing The CFO is now a member of the Corporate Leadership Team (CLT).
 The only issue that the Councils now do not comply with in the recommended guidance on the role of the Chief Financial Officer in Local Government is that the CFO should report to the CEO and be of the same grade as the Directors.
 The Councils comply with all other aspects of the recommended practice.
 The Monitoring Officer is also a member of the CLT group.
 The Head of Paid Service, Chief Financial Officer and Monitoring Officer now meet regularly to discuss their statutory roles and issues any governance arising.
 Being closely monitored (Amber)

-Action Code Title Description Assigned To Due Date Latest Note Performance Status B1/01 Enga Engaging comprehensively with institutional stakeholders Openness S151 Officer / Emma Thomas Ongoing annually by 31st May each year Being closely monitored (Amber) B1/01 Enga ging comprehensively with institut ional stake holders Engaging comprehensively with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status B1/01 Enga Engaging comprehensively with institutional stakeholders Openness S151 Officer / Emma Thomas Ongoing annually by 31st May each year Within the new framework there is a requirement for an Annual Report.
+The Council has developed the 'narrative report' contained within the Statement of Accounts to meet the key requirements of an Annual Report.
+This is refreshed annually Being closely monitored (Amber) B1/01 Enga ging comprehensively with institut ional stake eholders Engaging comprehensively with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably.
 Tina Favier Ongoing The Council's plan 'Our Plan' outlines how the Councils approach to engaging with our stakeholders.
 The Council publishes all decisions in a transparent manner, as part of our decision making key stakeholders are consulted with prior to decisions being made With respect to our formal partnerships, these are governed by agreements which clearly detail our governance arrangements and the expected outcomes from the partnership.
 The Council will engage with a range of key stakeholders informally to support policy making.
 Progressing well (Green)

-Action Code Title Description Assigned To Due Date Latest Note Performance Status B1/01 Enga ging comprehensively w ith institutio nal stakeh olders (continued) Engaging comprehensively with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainable (People and Ongoing review The Councils have an overarching communications strategy which sets out how we will seek to engage with the community and other stakeholders in an open and transparent way using traditional and digital tools.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status B1/01 Enga ging comprehensively w ith institutio nal stakeh olders (continued) Engaging comprehensively with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainable (People and Change) Ongoing review The Councils have an overarching communications strategy which sets out how we will seek to engage with the community and other stakeholders in an open and transparent way using traditional and digital tools.
 Since April 2017, there has been a focus on developing the Councils' social media channels as our key mode of external engagement.
-Our approach to engagement will develop further through 2023/24 with the intended appointment of a designated Participation and User Research Lead (subject to consultation). monitored (Amber)
+Our approach to engagement will develop further through 2023/24 with the intended appointment of a designated Participation and User Research Lead (subject to consultation).
+(Amber)